Last Updated on September 9, 2020 by Anisa

 Pena Palace in Sintra, Portugal was originally a monastery that King Ferdinand transformed into a palace that would serve as a summer residence for the Portuguese royal family.
 It’s bright colors make it look like a castle right out of a fairytale.
 Pena Palace is part of the Sintra UNESCO World Heritage site.

 You can virtually tour Pena Palace here.
-There are 360 photos for many of the rooms and also a video showing more of the town of Sintra.
+There are 360 photos that make you feel like you are in Sintra.

 Sintra National Palace